Bantum-Works/T-Connector-Plug/README.md

 # T-Connector-Plug

-T - Plug style connectors - Male &amp; Female
+T - Plug style connectors - Male & Female for use in Frizting.

+Based on 'Deans' stlye plug.

+Cheers, Bantum.